QadirM/Dogger/docs/README.md

 ### Background

 Dogger is a play on the classic game Frogger.
 The game is a one-player game that plays out on a square grid.
 The goal of the game is to move the dog across multiple lanes of traffic and reach the other side of the road safely avoiding getting hit by a vehicle.
-The rules of the game are as follows;
+The rules of the game are as follows:

 1) The dog can be moved using the arrow keys.
-2) The player has 3 lives (attempts) to safely cross the road and move to the next level.
+2) The player has 3 lives (attempts) to safely cross the road and win the game.
-3) Anytime the dog is hit my the moving traffic, the player starts over with the dog positioned back on the initial side
+3) Anytime the dog is hit by the moving traffic, the player starts over with the dog positioned back on the initial side
-4) The Game is over when the player clears all levels or runs out of lives.
+4) The Game is over when the player clears the level or runs out of lives.

 ### Functionality & MVP